TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.7.md

 ---

-For this cause shall a man leave his father and mother, and shall cleave to his wife;
+For this cause a man will leave his father and mother, and will join to his wife,